botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 ### dbRank

-This function returns the rank of a specified entry in the set of entries matching criteria provided by `query`.
+This function returns the rank (that is, the position in an ordered list) of a specified entry in the set of entries matching criteria provided by `query`.

 ```go
 {{dbRank <query> <userID> <key>}}